Depersonalization: Treatment

-Currently, no universally accepted treatment guidelines have been established for depersonalization.
-Pharmacotherapy remains a primary avenue of treatment, with medications such as clomipramine, fluoxetine, lamotrigine, and opioid antagonists being commonly prescribed.
-However, it is important to note that none of these medications have demonstrated a potent anti-dissociative effect in managing symptoms.

-In addition to pharmacological interventions, various psychotherapeutic techniques have been employed in attempts to alleviate depersonalization symptoms.
-Modalities such as trauma-focused therapy and cognitive-behavioral techniques have been utilized, although their efficacy remains uncertain and not firmly established.

 Treatment is dependent on the underlying cause, whether it is organic or psychological in origin.
 If depersonalization is a symptom of neurological disease, then diagnosis and treatment of the specific disease is the first approach.
 Depersonalization can be a cognitive symptom of such diseases as amyotrophic lateral sclerosis, Alzheimer's disease, multiple sclerosis (MS), or any other neurological disease affecting the brain.
 For those with both depersonalization and migraine, tricyclic antidepressants are often prescribed.

 If depersonalization is a symptom of psychological causes such as developmental trauma, treatment depends on the diagnosis.
-In case of dissociative identity disorder or DD-NOS as a developmental disorder, in which extreme developmental trauma interferes with formation of a single cohesive identity, treatment requires proper psychotherapy, and—in the case of additional (co-morbid) disorders such as eating disorders—a team of specialists treating such an individual.
-It can also be a symptom of borderline personality disorder, which can be treated in the long term with proper psychotherapy and psychopharmacology.
+In cases of dissociative identity disorder or other dissociative disorders in which extreme developmental trauma interferes with formation of a single cohesive identity, treatment requires proper psychotherapy.
+Depersonalization can also be a symptom of borderline personality disorder, which can be treated in the long term with proper psychotherapy and psychopharmacology.

 The treatment of chronic depersonalization is considered in depersonalization derealization disorder.

 A 2001 Russian study showed that naloxone, a drug used to reverse the intoxicating effects of opioid drugs, can successfully treat depersonalization disorder.
 According to the study: "In three of 14 patients, depersonalization symptoms disappeared entirely and seven patients showed a marked improvement.
 The therapeutic effect of naloxone provides evidence for the role of the endogenous opioid system in the pathogenesis of depersonalization."
 The anticonvulsant drug lamotrigine has shown some success in treating symptoms of depersonalization, often in combination with a selective serotonin reuptake inhibitor and is the first drug of choice at the depersonalisation research unit at King's College London.